davidoury/docker-tutorial/README.md

 ### Hello world

-From the same terminal you started, run:
+From the same terminal in which you started Docker, run:
 ```
 $ docker run hello-world
 ```